2023 Saudi Super Cup

 The 2023 Saudi Super Cup (also known as The Diriyah Saudi Super Cup for sponsorship reasons) was the 10th edition of the Saudi Super Cup, an annual football competition for clubs in the Saudi Arabian football league system that were successful in its major competitions in the preceding season.

 On 5 April 2024, the Saudi Arabian Football Federation (SAFF) and the Diriyah Company signed a sponsorship deal for the 2023 edition.
 The match would officially be referred to as "The Diriyah Saudi Super Cup".

 Al-Hilal defeated Al-Ittihad 4–1 in the final to win their record-extending fourth title.

 Qualification

-The tournament featured the winners and runners-up of the 2022–23 King Cup and 2022–23 Saudi Pro League.
+The tournament featured the winners and runners-up of the 2022–23 King's Cup and 2022–23 Saudi Pro League.

 Qualified teams

 The following four teams qualified for the tournament.